 Although Schooley's Mountain County Park features a large picnic area, a lodge, and other developed recreational facilities, most of the park remains in its natural state.
 This hike passes through wild and undeveloped portions of the park that are far removed from the more heavily used areas.

-From the kiosk at the end of the parking area, cross a grassy strip and turn left onto a paved service road, passing a restroom building on the left.
-Just before reaching a trail junction (marked by signs for the Patriots' Path and the Grand Loop Trail), turn right onto a gravel road and descend towards Lake George, bearing right at a fork.
+From the kiosk at the end of the parking area, cross a grassy strip and turn left onto a paved service road.
+Just before reaching a restroom building on the left and a trail junction (marked by signs for the Patriots' Path and the Grand Loop Trail), turn right onto a gravel road and descend towards Lake George, bearing right at a fork.
 Upon reaching the lake, turn left and continue along the lakeshore.

 Just beyond the dam at the end of the lake, a triple-blue blaze on a tree marks the start of the Falling Waters Trail.
 Continue along this trail, which descends into the scenic gorge of Electric Brook, named for a long-abandoned electric generating plant which was powered by the brook (the concrete foundations of the plant are still visible just beyond a small waterfall).
 This section of the hike is particularly beautiful, but the trail is quite rocky in places.

 After a short but steep descent over rocks, you'll pass two attractive waterfalls.
 This is a good place to take a short break to appreciate the wild and spectacular scenery.
-A short distance beyond, upon reaching a "private property" sign, the trail bears left and climbs out of the gorge, following a woods road.
+A short distance beyond, the trail bears left and climbs out of the gorge, following a woods road.

 At the top of the climb, the blue-blazed trail ends at a junction with the white-blazed Patriots’ Path and the teal-diamond-blazed Highlands Trail.
 Turn right and follow the Patriots’ Path/Highlands Trail for only about 50 feet.
 Where the trail makes a sharp left turn, continue ahead to a south-facing overlook from a rock outcrop.
 The view is over agricultural lands, with some development in the foreground and hills in the background.

 After taking in the view, retrace your steps and bear left onto the Patriots’ Path/Highlands Trail.
-Continue a short distance beyond the junction with the blue-blazed trail that you just climbed, but when the Patriots’ Path/Highlands Trail turns left, continue ahead on a wide gravel road with pink blazes.
+Continue a short distance beyond the junction with the blue-blazed trail that you just climbed, but when the Patriots’ Path/Highlands Trail turns left at a kiosk, continue ahead on a wide gravel road with pink blazes.
 Follow this road through attractive woodlands to its end at a junction with the Grand Loop Trail (marked by a sign).
-(Just before this junction, an unmarked path to the right leads a short distance to an interesting rock outcrop.).
+(Here, an unmarked path to the right leads a short distance to an interesting rock outcrop.).